jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

  * Suggestions for content to be added to the site should go through the Board first before it is approved for development.
  * Review the Drupal Association website to understand the information they provide.
  * Maintain CI in a separate repository where trademarks are applicable.
+ * Provide meetup slides from presenters so they are available after the fact.

 Reporter and Backup:
  * Monique